Farming the Forest way

 While the Heart of England Forest woodlands are managed to provide the best possible habitats for wildlife, this commitment to environmentally-friendly administration also extends to the Forest farm at Dorsington, where the livestock are nurtured in the most natural way possible.

-Among the lucky livestock living on the farm are almost 200 cattle and over 400 sheep – all benefitting from our ongoing commitment to organic farming.
+Among the lucky livestock living on the farm are almost 200 cattle and just under 100 sheep – all benefitting from our ongoing commitment to organic farming.
 Not only are the standards we set ourselves incredibly high, but we are also an accredited organic farm, undergoing an annual inspection (and even occasional ‘spot checks!) from Organic Farmers and Growers (OF&G), a long-established, government-approved organisation that certifies organic farms.

 Using a defined set of criteria, OF&G’s organic certification scheme is designed to meet the requirements of European and UK law which sets the core standards that organic producers must adhere to.
 The scheme ensures the 1200 or so accredited UK organic farmers, who farm more than half of the country’s organic land and include the Heart of England Forest’s farm, pass stringent examination.